overwatchTO/overwatchto.github.io/rules.md

         <li>Oasis</li>
       </ul>
       <h3>3.2 Schedule</h3>
-      <p>Matches will be played every week at Raiders eSports Centre on LAN.
-All players must be in attendance at the venue.
-Each team will face one another at least once during the course of the season.</p>
+      <p>Matches will be played every week at The Hive Esports Centre on LAN.
+All players must be in attendance at the venue.</p>
       <h4>3.2.1 Match Times and Days</h4>
-      <p>Matches will occur weekly on Sunday nights.</p>
-      <p>Toronto Overwatch Beer League organisers will provide live support for the teams during match days.</p>
+      <p>Matches will occur weekly on Sunday nights.
+Each Sunday will have four scheduled matches, at 2pm, 4pm, 6pm, and 8pm.
+Toronto Overwatch Beer League organisers will provide live support for the teams during match days.</p>
       <h4>3.2.2 Bye Weeks</h4>
-      <p>With the league consisting of 6 teams and 3 matches being played per week, all teams will play each week.
-During weekends with holidays or other conflicting events at the venue, all teams will be given a bye week, and the schedule will be resumed the following week.</p>
+      <p>Bye weeks may be scheduled depending on the total number of teams in the given season.
+In instances where there are odd numbers of teams, bye weeks may be scheduled to allow for the most optimal schedule.</p>
       <h4>3.2.3 Playoffs</h4>
       <p>Playoffs will be played all in one day.
 Following the end of the regular season, the playoffs will take place on the weekend following the last scheduled week of play.
 The top 4 teams from the regular season will play throughout the day.</p>
       <h2>4.
 Match Layout and Rules</h2>
       <h3>4.1 Roster</h3>
       <p>At the start of the match, only players currently registered on the team are eligible to play.</p>
       <h3>4.2 Rule Enforcement</h3>
       <p>All rules are open to an administrator’s interpretation, and they will have final say on any rulings.
-Rules may be changed by the Toronto Overwatch Beer League administrators at any time, but all teams will be made aware before doing so, along with a period for discussion with the team captains.</p>
+Rules may be changed by the Toronto Overwatch Beer League administrators at any time, but all teams will be made aware before doing so.</p>
       <h4>4.2.1 Reporting</h4>
       <p>Team captains are required to report all applicable information to the match administrator.
 Team captains are responsible for reporting:</p>
       <ul>